 Poi is a thick paste made from taro root (similar to a yam or potato but with a starchy-er flavor) that is either steamed or baked and pounded.
-While pounding, water is added to the mixture to create a pudding like consistency.
+While pounding, water is added to the mixture to create a very sticky pudding like consistency.

 Taro is a well respected plant, not only in Hawaii, but also throughout Polynesia and the Pacific islands.
 While poi is made from the taro root, laulau is made from the leaves.

 Traditionally laulau is made with pork wrapped in layers of taro leaves and cooked in an underground hot rock oven for hours until it turns soft and smoky flavored.
 The meat is tender and juicy while the leaves turn to a spinach like consistency.

 Nowadays you can easily find fish, chicken or pork laulau in Hawaii.

 Another giant of Hawaiian cuisine is the famous pork dish known as Kalua Pig.

 Cooked in an underground oven (known as an imu), the pork slow roasts so it becomes extremely tender and retains a remarkable smoky flavor.